rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 at 9600 baud to one USB serial port adapter on //dev/ttyUSB0.
 However, a wide variety of serial port configurations are possible, up to eight serial ports per Virutal IP2SL instance.
-The environment variable IP2SL_CONFIG can be used to point to YAML config files other than the default.
+The environment variable IP2SL_CONFIG can be used to point to YAML config files other than [config/default.yaml](config/default.yaml).

 Below is an example of four USB serial ports connected.
 See the "[iTach TCP API Specification](https://www.globalcache.com/files/releases/flex-16/API-Flex_TCP_1.6.pdf)"